10 Must-Visit Munnar Tourist Places For Every Traveller

 Eravikulam National Park

 This national park is a sanctuary for the endangered Nilgiri tahr, a mountain goat native to the area.
-The park has diverse flora and fauna and there are even occasional wildlife sightings.
-The most famous attractions here include Rajamalai Hills, Anamudi Peak and the rolling grasslands.
+Apart from diverse flora and fauna, the park features Rajamalai Hills, Anamudi Peak and the rolling grasslands.

 Nilgiri tahr is an endangered species of goat seen in Eravikulam National Park | Shutterstock